 The original purpose of MLCAT was to ensure that necessary and reasonable care would be adequately funded at mixed municipal solid waste (MMSW) disposal facilities within the seven-county Twin Cities metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties).
-Money would be available on an emergency basis to address immediate threats that older landfills might pose to the air, water, and land, where the owners or operators proved unable to meet their financial obligations.
+Money would be available on an emergency basis to address immediate threats that older landfills might pose where the owners or operators proved unable to meet their obligations.
 In addition, the fund would help pay the cost of long-term care at sites that had been closed properly for three decades.
 Money deposited in MLCAT has come from three sources:

-- 25 percent of the \$2/cubic yard, or 25 percent of the \$6.66/ton, Metropolitan Solid Waste Landfill fee on MMSW disposed in Twin Cities metro-area landfills; - 2) Interest earned from investment of money in MLCAT; and - 3) Any money recovered by the MPCA for reimbursement of costs incurred.
+1) 25 percent of the \$2/cubic yard, or 25 percent of the \$6.66/ton, Metropolitan Solid Waste Landfill fee on MMSW disposed in Twin Cities metro-area landfills;

+- 2) Interest earned from investment of money in MLCAT; and - 3) Any money recovered by the MPCA for reimbursement of costs incurred.

-With the passage of the Landfill Cleanup Act by the Minnesota Legislature in 1994, reliance on MLCAT for such actions at metro-area landfills was significantly reduced.
-This reduction occurred because the majority of closed metro-area landfills that had been eligible for spending under MLCAT became qualified for cleanup and long-term care under the state's Closed Landfill Program (CLP), after owners earned a notice of compliance under the CLP statutes.
-The creation of the CLP left six landfill sites reliant on the earlier MLCAT law, because those landfills did not qualify for participation in the CLP.
+With the passage of the Landfill Cleanup Act by the Minnesota Legislature in 1994, reliance on MLCAT for such actions at metro-area landfills was significantly reduced because the majority of closed metro-area landfills that had been eligible for spending under MLCAT became qualified for cleanup and long-term care under the state's Closed Landfill Program (CLP).
+This took effect after owners of eligible, closed MMSW landfills earned a notice of compliance under the CLP statutes.
+Even so, the creation of the CLP left six landfill sites reliant on the earlier MLCAT law, because those landfills did not qualify for participation in the CLP.
 These sites are discussed individually in the report.

-To be eligible for MLCAT expenditures, a closed, state-permitted MMSW landfill must be located within the seven-county metropolitan area and must have been maintained for at least 30 years.
-If the landfill had been closed for less time, MLCAT would not pay the cost of necessary response actions unless the landfill owner/operator had failed to act.
+To be eligible for MLCAT postclosure-care expenditures, a closed, state-permitted MMSW landfill must be located within the seven-county metropolitan area and have been maintained for at least 30 years.
+As to landfills closed for less than 30 years, MLCAT would not pay for response actions unless the landfill owner/operator had failed to act, and those expense costs would be recoverable from the owner-operator.

-Fiscal Status
+Fiscal Status, FY 2012